wp-plugins/contactuscom/readme.txt

 * *Launch date 13.03.2013*

 == Upgrade Notice ==

+= 3.1.1 =
+New version available, update NOW!

 = 3.1 =
 New awesome features in this version now available, update NOW!